Igor Volk: Social work

 Since April 1990, Volk has been a member of the editorial board of the Wings of the Motherland magazine.
 He participated in the transcontinental flight Moscow - Canberra - Moscow on a Yak-18T aircraft (November 12, 1991 - February 2, 1992).

 On 21 November 2013, he signed an open letter to the President criticizing the United Aircraft Corporation and its leader Mikhail Pogosyan for curtailing the program for the production of the Tu-334 aircraft.
 Also, in this letter, the Superjet project is directly criticized.

 In May 2016, Volk supported the program of environmentalists in the elections and primaries of United Russia in the Moscow Oblast.
 He actively supported the environmental projects of the EkoGrad magazine.

 Other accomplishments

 Volk was an inventor.
-He also supported a number of startups like four-person concept flying car, etc.
+He also supported a number of startups including a four-person concept flying car, etc.

 Personal life

 Volk was married and had two children.
 He died on 3 January 2017 while on holiday in Plovdiv, Bulgaria.
 He is buried together with his daughter at the Bykovskoye Memorial Cemetery in Zhukovsky.